-- When you want to attend the grad school?
+When you want to attend the grad school?

-- What is the deadline for applying to your dream colleges?
+What is the deadline for applying to your dream colleges?

 This is another major factor in deciding when to take GRE.
-Mostly, international students are admitted to grad schools in fall semesters, so if you are planning on joining a course in autumn semester than it is advisable to take GRE six weeks prior to the deadline of your dream college as it takes almost 16 to 20 days to process your GRE report card and send it to your target universities.
+Mostly, international students are admitted to grad schools in fall semesters, so if you are planning on joining a course in autumn semester then it is advisable to take GRE six weeks prior to the deadline of your dream college as it takes almost 16 to 20 days to process your GRE score card and send it to your target universities.

-- Are you taking any other test?
+Are you taking any other test?